AekarinOngart/AekarinOngart/README.md

         os: ["Windows", "Ubuntu"]
     },
     study_at: ["KMITL", "Computer Engineering"],
-    funFact: "Simplicity is the soul of efficiency"
-};
+    funFact: "The Eiffel Tower can be 15 cm taller during the summer" };
 ```